-When a woman is stressed out and frustrated, a natural inclination is to try and “talk it out”.
+When a woman is stressed out and frustrated, a natural inclination is to “talk it out”.

 For him, fixing her problem is simply a way to expresses his concern and love for her.